marco-m/florist/README.md

 - **flower** a composable unit, under the form of a Go package, that implements the `flower` interface.
 You can:
     - write it for your project.
     - use 3rd-party flowers (they are just Go packages).
-    - use some of the ready-made flowers in this module.
+    - use some ready-made flowers in this module.
 - **bouquet** a target for the `install` subcommand, made of one or more flowers.
 You can list the installable bouquets with the `list` subcommand.

 ## Files: embed at compile time or download at runtime